drwpow/better-color-tools/README.md

 You can adjust `lightness`, `chroma`, and `hue` altogether, and you can either operate in `relative` or `absolute` (default) mode.

+_Note: adjustments may be chained together, but it’s worth noting that this library will always “snap” to the closest sRGB color with each adjustment.
+So chaining enough together, you may get different colors purely due to rounding errors.
+Prefer fewer chained adjustments (or keep the original color around) for best results._

 **P3**

 This library supports [P3] by expanding the sRGB space into the P3 gamut 1:1.
 For example, 100% red sRGB is converted to 100% red P3: